therkildsen-lab/Gal_Sea_cuc/Sea_Cuc_Pop_Gen.md

 - The mean number of reads per site across a scaffold did not differ significantly with scaffold length in either cluster.
+- However, there is a peak of elevated coverage =\> could indicate repetitive elements or duplicates.